PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sun, 08 Oct 2023 23:53:56 GMT
+⏰ Updated on Thu, 09 Nov 2023 13:27:17 GMT

-💭 Thought: Ternyata debugging itu butuh kesabaran luar biasa.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!